vatlab/blog/content/post/sos-workflow-engine.md

 tags: ["SoS", "Workflow"]
 ---

-A phenomenon has puzzled me for quite some time when I started my career as a bioinformatician, that is to say, **everyone knows the benefits of workflow systems, everyone has heard of and talks about the power and popularity of some workflow systems, but yet no one I know actually uses a workflow system for daily computational research.**
-People programm in different scripting languages using their favoriate langauges and IDEs, execute them locally or submit them to cluster system with shell and other scripts, all without the use of a workflow system.
+Because of the needs to use libraries and tools in different languages and to execute them on different systems such as clusters, bioinformaticians write a lot of scripts in different languages and face many chanllenges in developing, running, managing, sharing, and reproducing bioinformatic data analyses.
+Notably,

+1. **Management of scripts**: With increasing number of scripts, some in multiple versions, some shared among projects, some written for and executed on remote systems, it can be difficult to share data analysis with others, and reproduce prior data analyses later on.
+2. **Analyze large datasets**: It is tedious and error-prone to write scripts to analyze larger and larger amount of data as more and more work is needed for the "execution" part of the analysis, such as submit and monitor jobs, and collect results.

 ## Why workflow systems are not used in daily computational research

-When I started to analyze more and more bioinformatic datasets and wrote more and more scripts for different projects, I became increasingly annoyed by many problems with developing, running, managing, sharing, and reproducing bioinformatic data analyses.
-Notably,

-1. **Scale to large datasets:** It is tedious and error-prone to write scripts to analyze larger and larger amount of data as more and more repetitive work is needed for the "execution" part of the analysis.
-2. **Ability to share and reproduce:** With more code on the execution side, the analysis becomes less and less readable, and more and more difficult to share and reproduce.
-3. **Remote execution**: Executing parts of the analysis on different systems (e.g. clusters) causes extra work (e.g. wrapper script to submit jobs) and leads to the fragmentation of analysis workflows, worsen the readability and reproducibility problem.

-These problems are right in the domain of workflow systems so I set out to look for a suitable workflow system.
-However, after surveying all [100+ workflow systems](https://github.com/pditommaso/awesome-pipeline) and trying more than 10 of them, I ended up doing what other people are doing, writing more disposable scripts.
-The reason was simple, **the overhead of applying a workflow system in daily data analysis is too high to help productivity**.
+Scientific pipeline systems are designed to streamline and execute workflows so they are supposed to help alleviate these problems.
+However, **although everyone knows the benefits of workflow systems, everyone has heard of and talks about the power and popularity of some workflow systems, no one I know actually uses a workflow system for daily computational research.** I was puzzled by this phenomina but, after surveying all [100+ workflow systems](https://github.com/pditommaso/awesome-pipeline) and trying more than 10 of them, I realized that **the overhead of applying a workflow system in daily data analysis is too high to help productivity**.
 As a matter of fact, as pointed out by [Loman and Watson, 2013, Nat Biotechnol](https://www.nature.com/articles/nbt.2740), using a workflow system for analyses that will be run only once, or not meant to be shared with or repeated by others can decrease creativity and productivity.